Death of Maki Skosana: Film footage of necklacing

 Television cameras captured her death on live broadcast.
 The graphic images of her death depict her having a tire doused in petrol put around her neck and then set alight, burning her to death.
-These images of her death, filmed by the South African Broadcasting Corporation (SABC), were rebroadcast by the apartheid state media as anti-resistance propaganda.
+These images of her death, filmed by the South African Broadcasting Corporation (SABC), were rebroadcast by the apartheid-era state media as anti-resistance propaganda.
 Skosana's death was the first time that a necklacing had been caught on camera.

 Legacy

 Although it was originally believed that she had an affiliation to the deaths of the activists, it was not until her story was dealt with in the Truth and Reconciliation Commission that it was discovered that she had simply been "at the wrong place at the wrong time."
 Her sister, Evelina Puleng Moloko, testified on Skosana's behalf at the Truth and Reconciliation Commission hearings, at which time Maki Skosana was found innocent of the accusations brought against her.
 The commission found that Skosana "was wrongly accused of being an informer and responsible for the death of the 'comrades' in the booby-trapped hand grenade incidents."

 In light of this new evidence, Skosana and her family can now be seen "as heroes", instead of traitors.
 A moment of silence was dedicated to them during the hearing.
 The commission considered her a pawn of an even bigger struggle - "the scapegoat for growing rage".